How to Organize Medicines and Supplements

 When using your pill organizer, it is all about location.
 Be sure to keep it where you will see it.
 On your desk in your office or next to your nightstand are two options to consider.

-Each Sunday we both fill up our pill containers making sure that everything is ready to go for Monday morning.
+Each Sunday, we both fill up our pill containers, making sure that everything is ready to go for Monday morning.
 This is a great clutter-free habit to incorporate into your own weekly schedule.

 D/M Pro Tip: Take an index card and write the directions for each of the pills you take.
 Make a note if it needs to be taken with water, food, or on an empty stomach.
-This will be your reminder of how to take all of your medications without having to second guess yourself.

 #3.
 A Bin for Each Family Member

 If you have members in your family that are on specific supplements or medications, you may want to do a container for each person.
-You can use a bin with a secure lid, a tray on your kitchen counter, or even a long basket inside a medicine cabinet.

 If you choose to do this option, your label is going to play a key role.
 Be sure it is big, bold, and extremely specific so that only the person whose medication is found inside is the only person to access them.